Herb & Spice Seeds

 East Indian Lemongrass is a perennial variety that flowers and has viable seeds.
 The rich, lemon-scented leaves can be steeped in boiling water to make a stress-relieving herbal tea.
 Better flavour than the sterile West Indian lemongrass variety, however the leaf bases are not as thick so are less suited for cooking.
 40 seeds per packet.

 Lovage is a large perennial herb that grows to 2m tall.
-Flavour and aroma similar to strong celery.
+Flavour and aroma is similar to strong celery.
 Use leaves fresh in salads or chopped finely to flavour soups and stews.
 Stalks can be eaten like celery.
 Seeds can also be used as a spice and taste similar to fennel.
+15 to 17 weeks to harvest.
 70 seeds per packet.

 Mexican coriander is a biennial herb that is easier to grow in warm climates than annual coriander.
 The leaves have a similar flavour to annual coriander and retain their flavour better when dried.
 10-12 weeks to harvest.
 Each packet contains approximately 150 seeds.